kseekins/kseekins.github.io/essays/medicineAndComputerScience.md

 ## Medicine

 I'm interested in learning how machine learning can lead to better treatments, especially in the field of neurology.
-I've started to study python on my own last year.
+I've started to study Python on my own last year.
 Bulk of my pre-medicine courses dealt with organic and biological chemistry.
 I've completed courses on Java, Discrete Math, Algorithms, C and C++.
 I'm excited to take ICS 314: Software Engineering since it opens doors to take courses in Data science.
 I'm excited to learn Javascript, and creating a practical application that solves a problem- preferably medical.

 I've begun inquiring with both medical non-profits where I volunteer to determine if there are any issues that could potentially be addressed using Javascript.
 It seems that for all the "low hanging fruits", there is a software for them.
 In some cases, less software would be ideal; the volunteers often juggle different applications.
 Adding another adds clutter to the screen and more jumping between applications.
 Luckily, I still have 3 months to submit my final project for ICS 314.